h2oai/authn-py/README.md

 - `discovery`: The Discovery object to use for configuration.
 - `client`: The name of the client to use for configuration.
     Defaults to "platform".
-- `service`: The name of the service to use for configuration to use for scope inference.
-Scope is used in the token requests.
-Ignored if scope is set.
 - `scope`: The scope to use for the token requests.
 - `expiry_threshold`: How long before token expiration should token be refreshed when needed.
 This does not mean that the token will be